TaharChettaoui/IJCB-AFMFR-2026/README.md

 ## Execution Environment
 - The models must run on **Ubuntu 24.04** and **Python 3.9**.
+- The provided code was tested using cudatoolkit 11.8 and cudnn 8.9
 - You can install the required dependencies to create an ONNX model using the requirements.txt file: `pip install -r requirements.txt`
 - No external setup, installation, or internet access is allowed at runtime.